Taranpreet26311/elastic/README.md

 This will deploy an Elasticseach cluster with 3 nodes each of coordinator, master, ingestor and data.
 Along with this it will also spin up a Kibana node.

 We have set affinity in such a way no component will have its replica on the same K8s node.
 For example; master will have replica on different nodes of K8s cluster

+We choose GKE for deployement due ease of managing a Serivce like Elasticsearch compared to VMs.
+It might get complex to have to manage it via Instance group or other service.

+Terraform was chosen to automate the deployment of Infrastrucure and destroying it.

+Helm made it easier to deploy Elastic from a single values file instead of having to managed dozens of yaml files